 An administrative staff employee wishing to leave employment with Cottey College in good standing is expected to file a written resignation with their department head at least two-weeks prior to the effective date, stating specific reason(s) for the resignation.
 The employee's resignation shall be promptly forwarded to the director of human resources with a statement by the department head as to the employee's service performance and any other information pertinent to the resignation.
-Failure of the employee to give such notice will be noted on the employee's service record and may result in loss of pay for earned vacation (see section 3.16) and/or denial of future employee is actively at work will be considered the termination date.
+Failure of the employee to give such notice will be noted on the employee's service record and may result in loss of pay for earned vacation (see section 3.16) and/or denial of future employment by the College.
+For purposes of eligibility for benefits at termination, the last day the employee is actively at work will be considered the termination date.

-5.2 TERMINATION - INVOLUNTARY (EXCLUDES FACULTY)
+5.2 TERMINATION - INVOLUNTARY

 An employee's employment may be terminated for any reason, at the sole discretion of the College.
-See the Faculty Handbook for information on involuntary termination for faculty.